Aeonium 'Frosty', Aeonium goochiae 'Ballerina'

-Aeonium goochiae 'Ballerina' is an unusual, low growing succulent shrub, up to 8 inches (20 cm) tall.
-It makes a dense mass of rosettes of slightly hairy, grayish-green leaves with white margins.
-There is some variation in form of the slightly sticky leaves and reversion to the un-variegated form occurs occasionally.
+Aeonium 'Ballerina', also sold as Aeonium 'Frosty', is a succulent shrub that makes a dense mass of rosettes of grayish-green, slightly hairy leaves with white margins.
+It grows up to 8 inches (20 cm) tall.
+There is some variation in the form of the slightly sticky leaves, and reversion to the unvariegated form occurs occasionally.

 How to Grow and Care

 Aeoniums do not like hot or dry weather.
 They may go dormant in summer and do not require any water, except in arid conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
 Growing them in moist shade will keep them growing, but their true growth season is winter to spring, when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
 In the winter, water whenever the soil has dried out.
 Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
 Too much moisture or allowing them to sit in wet soil will cause root rot.